FlightXCaptain/Slightly-More-Advanced-Production-Scripts/README.md

 # Advanced-Production-Scripts
-More Advanced Powershell Scripts Including API's
+More Advanced Powershell Scripts Including API Consuming scripts

 These Scripts have been Writen by Lachlan
 Expected that you have a decent knowledge of Powershell to understand.